THE STORY OF SUSTAINABLE CHURCH FLOWERS

 Who is your audience?

-The Church of England Churches, and other religious organisations
+The Church of England Churches, and other religious organisations and denominations.

 What are sustainable Church Flowers?

-Flower decoration in churches and Churchyards that does not harm the planet, so with emphasis on no floral foam, and minimal carbon foot print i.e. local and seasonal flowers.
+Flower decoration in churches and Churchyards that does not harm the planet, so with emphasis on no floral foam, and minimal carbon footprint i.e. local and seasonal flowers.

-•What sort of information are you trying to communicate with your audience?
+What sort of information are you trying to communicate with your audience?

 Arrange in water, chicken wire and vessels, eliminate use of floral foam.

-Make sure visiting florists are made aware of your policies, arrange in a sustainable way in your church, and are helped and educated too if needs be.
+Make sure that visiting florists are made aware of your policies, arrange in a sustainable way in your church, and are helped and educated too if needs be.

-How do you communicate your messages/objectives to your audience? (platforms, events etc?)
+How do you communicate your messages/objectives to your audience?

-SCF TEAM
+THE SCF TEAM

 Candy Connolly